Teacher Training in Sydney, Australia

 - Practical English Usage, Michael Swan (Oxford University Press)

-The most widely recognised qualifications for English language teaching are those offered by the University of Cambridge.
+The most widely recognized qualifications for English language teaching are those offered by the University of Cambridge.
 Cambridge Certificate (CELTA) and Diploma (DELTA) courses will qualify and prepare you to teach overseas and in Australia.

 Today's workplace is in a constant state of change.
 We change jobs and choose to re-train throughout our working life.